HiEST/cova-tuner/README.md

 ## How does it work?
 Edge AutoTune is composed of multiple modules implementing different ideas and approaches.
 This project is the result of an thorough exploration to optimize video analytics in the context of resource-constrained edge nodes.
 However, two ideas stand out from the rest and are based on the assumption of static cameras:

-1. Overfit the context (model specialization)
+1. Overfitting the context (model specialization)
 2. The scene does not move, but _interesting_ objects do (motion detection).

 When working with static cameras, it is common for the scene to be mostly _static_ (sic.).
 The first implication of this is the realization that new objects do not enter the scene _every frame_.
 If nothing new enters the scene, we can safely assume that there is nothing new to be detected.
 Therefore, inferences (either by the edge model while deployed or by the groundtruth model during annotation) are halted if no new objects are detected.
 This technique has been extensively used in several previous works to save computation for whenever new objects are detected.
 However, this only optimizes _the amount_ of work but not the quality of the work.

 The key contribution of Edge AutoTune is that it takes this observation and uses it to improve the prediction results on different _key_ parts of the pipeline: annotation (groundtruth model further improves the quality of the resulting training dataset), deployment (specialized model is tuned for the specific context of the camera where it is deployed).

-## Overfit the Context
+## Overfitting the Context (model specialization)
 We define the context of a camera as the set of characteristics -- environmental, or technical -- that have a say in the composition of the scene, which will ultimately impact the model's accuracy.
 These are all characteristics that do not change over time or, if they do, do not change _short-term_.
 Otherwise, they would not be part of the context but another feature.

 For example, location (images from a highway or a mall?), the type of objects seen (a camera in a Formula 1 circuit will certainly get to see more _exclusive_ cars than a camera installed at a regular toll), focal distance (how big or small are objects with respect to the background), and even height at which the camera is installed (are objects seen from above, ground-level, or below?).
 These are all characteristics considered to be part of a camera's context, as they all conform the composition of the scene and the way the model experiences the scene.

 Deep Neural Networks have proven to be highly capable of generalizing predictions to previously unseen environments.
 However, there is a direct relationship between the level of generalitzation and the computational complexity of a model.
 Therefore, there is a trade-off to be made when choosing what model to deploy.
 Unfortunately, we should assume that resources in Edge Cloud locations are scarce and the compute installed in such locations is often insufficient to execute _state-of-the-art_ DNN's.

 Generalization is a _desirable_ property on deployed models for two reasons (or one implying the other).
-On the one hand, we can expect better _inference_ results from generalistic models, as they manage to successfully detect objects that were not seen during training.
+First, we can expect better _inference_ results from generalistic models, as they manage to successfully detect objects that were not seen during training.
 This enables the same model to be used in plenty different scenes.
 However, this goes beyond results, as it means that generalistic models can be deployed to multiple scenes without new training.
 A proper training is extremely costly.
 Training on new problems requires a set of curated images that are also properly annotated, which is an effort that requires time and money.
 Moreover, training a model from scratch requires expensive hardware and plenty of training hours.

+We can break the aforementioned problems down into the following sequence of sub-problems:
+- Generalization _desirable_ as it makes deployments easier but computationally expensive.
+- Specialization requires new training.
+- New training requires a representative and fully annotated set of training images.
+- Annotation is expensive, in time and money.

 Edge AutoTune is devised as a means of automating the creation of an annotated training dataset and the subsequent fine-tuning phase.
 By assuming a static scene, Edge AutoTune is able to apply a series of techniques that boost the quality of the training dataset, and therefore the quality of the deployed model.
 All this withouth increasing the cost of the resulting deployed model in the slightest.

+In a nutshell, Edge AutoTune solves the previous problem as follows:
+- Specialization is the goal.
+A _simpler_ model  can be effectively used, as the scope of the problem is narrowed down to the context of a single camera.
+- Dataset creation is automated:
+    * _representativeness_ is assumed, as we only consider images from the same camera where the model will be later deploye.
+    * _annotation_ is obtained through a form of _active learning_ in which the oracle is replaced by a _state-of-the-art_ DNN running in a hardware-accelerated server node.
+    * Both _representativeness_ and _annotation_ are by assuming static cameras (which allows us to simple motion detection techniques [details](#motion-detection)).

 ### Motion Detection
 Static cameras are usually placed meters away from the objects of interest with the intention of capturing a wide area.
 Therefore, objects appear small.
 This has two implications: first, objects of interest occupy a small part of the scene, which means that most of the frame will have little to no interest but still will be processed by the neural network hoping to find something (only increasing chances of False Positives).
 Second, smaller objects are more difficult to be correctly detected by neural networks.
 Furthermore, FullHD (1920x1080 pixels) or even 4K resolutions (3840x2160 pixels) are already common for edge cameras, while 300x300 is a common input resolution used by edge models.
 Therefore, image gets compressed 23 to 46 times before being passed to the neural network.
 With it, smaller objects are at risk of becoming just a few indistinguishable pixels.